mibanas/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4- Write a script that changes the owner of the file hello to the user betty: chown betty hello 5- Write a script that creates an empty file called hello: touch hello Write a script that adds execute permission to the owner of the file hello : chmod u+x hello
+4- Write a script that changes the owner of the file hello to the user betty: chown betty hello 5- Write a script that creates an empty file called hello: touch hello Write a script that adds execute permission to the owner of the file hello : chmod u+x hello Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello : chmod gu+x,o+r hello